 Many people install ad blockers and other plugins that change the way that websites appear.
 These can interfere with tolls like Glide.
 If none of the above has worked, try temporarily disabling or removing plugins in your browser to see which one/s might be causing the issue.

-Unless you use Glide Tables you have to pick your data source when you create a new project.
+Unless you use Glide Tables you have to pick your data source when you create a new app.
 This gives Glide access.
 However, sometimes Glide may lose this access.
 To remedy the problem, you can go to your settings and replace the data source with the same file to re-enable permissions.
-If the data in your source hasn't changed since you lost access - this should restore things to normal.
+If the data in your source hasn't changed since you lost access, this should restore things to normal.

-Sometimes reloads of projects will timeout when the data source is very large.
-Generally speaking, 25,000 rows is the upper limit of performance for Glide projects — although we are working on increasing this.
+Sometimes app reloads will timeout when the data source is large.
+Generally speaking, 25,000 rows is the upper limit of performance for Glide apps at the moment.
 Try to delete data in the data source that's not used in the app, as well as empty rows and columns.